 Travel costs and fees are paid by IODA, up to US$2,500 per course.

-To date nineteen such courses have been held, involving 28 countries.
+To date twenty such courses have been held, involving 29 countries.

 To encourage participation in regional regattas IODA offers free entry and/or travel for certain countries to send sailors to continental and regional regattas.

-Those benefitting in recent years included Cook I, Cuba, Georgia, Dominican Republic, El Salvador, Kenya, Macedonia FYR, Mauritius, Montenegro, Netherlands Antilles, Papua New Guinea, Philippines, St. Vincent, Samoa, Seychelles, Sri Lanka, Uganda, Uzbekistan, Venezuela and Zimbabwe.
+Those benefitting in recent years included Cook I, Cuba, Georgia, Dominican Republic, El Salvador, Kenya, Macedonia FYR, Mauritius, Montenegro, Netherlands Antilles, Papua New Guinea, Philippines, St. Vincent, Samoa, Seychelles, Sri Lanka, Uganda, Uzbekistan, Venezuela, St Vincent and the Grenadines and Zimbabwe.

 Just write to the IODA Secretariat and tell us what YOU need to help to develop Optimist sailing in YOUR country.